 Acquisition of ranking in GRESB Real Estate Assessment

-GRESB is an annual benchmarking assessment to measure ESG (Environmental, Social and Governance) integration of real estate companies and funds, as well as the name of organization which runs the assessment.
+GRESB is an annual benchmarking assessment to measure ESG (Environmental, Social and Governance) awareness of real estate companies and funds, as well as the name of organization which runs the assessment system.
 It was founded in 2009 primarily by major European pension fund groups.
-Of the survey subjects, GRESB real estate assessment covers real estate companies and funds that are mainly engaged in managing existing properties.
+Of the survey subjects, GRESB Real Estate Assessment covers real estate companies and funds that are mainly engaged in managing existing properties.